ethglobal/ethsanfrancisco-bounties/README.md

 #### 2.1) Form your team

-If you don't already have a team, you are welcome to create an issue in the [teambuilding repository](https://github.com/ethglobal/ethsanfrancisco-teambuilding).

-You can use this issue as a way to get other participants excited about your project or to brainstorm if you haven't yet defined an exact scope.
+Teambuilding will happen at ETH San Francisco.
+If you don't already have one you'll be able to find plenty of awesome developers, designers, and other talented folks to work with!

 #### 2.2) Keep calm, and don't start coding yet!